The Omniverse connector element is used to configure the connection between the AnyLogic model and the NVIDIA Omniverse scene.

 An AnyLogic model may only have one Omniverse connector element; the presence of more is considered an error.

 To configure the connection between the model and the USD scene, drag and drop the Omniverse connector element from the Presentation palette onto the graphical diagram of any agent of the model.
-Do not add the connector element to the experiment diagram, it won’t work that way.
+Do not add the connector element to the experiment diagram: it will not work that way.

 In addition to the connector itself, this section also describes the Omniverse properties of other AnyLogic elements that are enabled when the connector is present in the model.
 See Miscellaneous elements below.